NYU-CSO/recitation/r1/README.md

 * `cd`
 * `pwd`
 * `grep`
+* `less`
+* | and >
 * `find`
 * `ctrl-c`
 * `ctrl-z`
 * `apt-get install` (Not on Mac)
 * `apt-cache search` (Not on Mac)

+Despite attending this recitation, many times you will have questions about ``how do I do this?"
+"is there a command for doing X?".
+The answer to all of these questions can usually be answered by Googling.
+Stackoverflow has many helpful answers.

 ## Exercises